 Industry Experience.
 Impact Focused.
 Values Driven.

 Our lived industry experience gives us a practical, on-the-ground understanding of how programs and policies play out, while our research and analytical strengths ensure our work is rigorous, evidence-based, and actionable.
-As an Indigenous-owned business, we prioritize community-driven, culturally-informed solutions through meaningful, respectful and genuine community engagement.
+As an Indigenous-owned business, we prioritize community-driven, culturally-informed solutions through meaningful, respectful and genuine community consultation and engagement.

 Dawson Analytics Inc. is a registered business with the Metis Nation British Columbia.
 We are a values-driven company that is committed to respecting Indigenous values and ways of knowing.
 We are committed to supporting the ongoing journey towards reconciliation through authentic engagement and responsible action.